Married to the Mob: Plot

 Angela de Marco is the beleaguered housewife of "Cucumber" Frank de Marco, an up-and-comer in the Long Island mob.
 She is fed up with her husband's criminal lifestyle, and annoyed by the other mob wives.
 During an argument with Frank, she demands a divorce, but is quickly rebuffed.

 Soon after, Frank is violently dispatched by his don Tony "The Tiger" Russo, when he is discovered to be also seeing the latter's mistress.
 Angela wants to escape the criminal underworld with her son, but is harassed by Tony, who puts the moves on her at Frank's funeral.
 This clinch earns her the suspicion of FBI agents Mike Downey and Ed Benitez, who are conducting surveillance, and also of Tony's wife Connie, who confronts Angela with accusations of stealing her husband.

 After Tony lavishes Angela and Joey with gifts, they move to a small apartment on the Lower East Side.
 He has his people track her down there.

 To complicate things, Downey is assigned to monitor Angela's movements as part of an undercover surveillance operation.
 He follows her around the city as she seeks employment, until he goes to wire her apartment.

 Downey, going by Mike Smith, sneaks out of Angela's before she can catch him plant a bug.
 Angela goes to a hairdresser’s and gets a job.
-Mike bumps into her in her building, and she asks him out.
+Downey bumps into her in her building, and she asks him out.
 On Friday night, as they are on their date, Tony narrowly escapes a hit across town.

-Connie barges into Angela's looking for Tony but backs off upon finding Mike there.
+Connie barges into Angela's looking for Tony but backs off upon finding Downey there.
 Angela explains to him that she'd tried to break away from the mob but they won't let her.
-Mike subtly destroys the bugs, as he cannot resist becoming romantically involved with Angela.
+Downey subtly destroys the bugs, as he cannot resist becoming romantically involved with Angela.

-In the morning, Mike's partner Ed gets him to leave, and the FBI raids the hairdresser’s.
+In the morning, Downey's partner Ed gets him to leave, and the FBI raids the hairdresser’s.
 In their offices, Angela discovers that Mike is Agent Downey.
-After being threatened with jail, Angela agrees to help the FBI catch Tony.
+After being threatened with prison, Angela agrees to help the FBI catch Tony.

 Angela visits Tony, convincing him she's interested, and gets invited with him on a trip to Miami.
 The jealous Connie follows, while Downey and Ed get on the same flight as Tony and Angela.
-Tony recognizes Downey in disguise at the hotel, as he's crossed paths with him a few times.
+Tony recognizes Downey in disguise at the hotel, as he's crossed paths with him more than a few times.
 Tony's henchmen bring him up to the suite, but just before they can do away with him and Angela, Connie bursts into the Miami Beach suite.

 After a climactic shootout, Angela punches out Connie and the FBI bursts in.
-Some time after Tony is convicted for murdering Karen and Frank, Downey convinces Angela to give him a second chance.
+Some time later Tony is convicted for murdering Karen and Frank, while Downey convinces Angela to give him a second chance.